eric-yam/SauceDemoAutomationFramework/README.md

 # SauceDemoAutomationFramework

 ## Summary
-This automation framework tests the functionality of the SauceDemo web application.
-Through the use of design patterns, the framework is kept generic and modular.
-Thus the framework acts as a testing template that can be built around the testing needs of a web application
+This automation framework tests the functionality of the SauceDemo web application by simulating user activities through test scripts and feature files.
+The automation framework is built using Java, Selenium, and JUnit 5, while incorporating design patterns such as: Page Object Model, Page Factory, and Dependency Injection.
+Through these design patterns, the web application page objects and test cases are decoupled from the framework.
+Therefore, the framework's setup can be reused to automate other web applications, while also capable of extending and adapting to the specific testing requirements for each application.

 Logging